riscv-admin/vector/docs/sparse/README.md

 ## Introduction

 *Sparse linear algebra is not linear algebra with lots of zeroes.*
-Sparse linear algebra has its own structure and definitions, meant to directly operate on *sparse matrices*.
+Sparse linear algebra has its own structure and definitions, meant to directly operate on various sparse data structures.
+We define those sparse data structures and their more traditional dense counterparts.
+We also define the various operations that can be performed on sparse data structures, including operations that mix dense and sparse data structures.
+The objective is to create a computational model that can be supported by a specialized instruction set architecture.

+## Dense matrices
+For completeness, we start with the definition of the more traditional dense matrices, used linear algebra.
+A dense matrix $`\mathbf{A} = \left\langle D, M, N, A[0:M-1,0:N-1] \right\rangle`$ is defined
+by a domain $D$, its number of rows $M > 0$, its number of columns $N > 0$, and a two-dimensions rectangular array of elements $M[i,j]$, $i \in \mathbb{Z} \cap [0,M), j \in \mathbb{Z} \cap [0,N)$.

+## Sparse matrices
+*A sparse matrix is not a dense matrix with lots of zeroes.*
 A sparse matrix $`\mathbf{A} = \left\langle D, M, N, \{(i,j,A_{ij})\} \right\rangle`$ is defined by
 a domain $D$, its number of rows $M > 0$, its number of columns $N > 0$, and a set of tuples
 $(i \in \mathbb{Z} \cap [0,M), j \in \mathbb{Z} \cap [0,N), A_{ij} \in D)$.